HeadRank: Decoding-Free Passage Reranking via Preference-Aligned Attention Heads: Experiments

 \textbf{Baselines.} The proposed HeadRank framework is compared against five state-of-the-art reranking methods, encompassing both generative and decoding-free attention-based paradigms.
 For generative reranking, \textbf{RankGPT} \cite{sun2023chatgpt} is adopted as a representative baseline, outputting sorted permutations via autoregressive decoding (prompt template in Appendix~\ref{sec:prompt_appendix}).
 Supervised fine-tuned rerankers such as RankLLaMA~\cite{ma2024fine} and query-likelihood approaches~\cite{zhuang2023open} are orthogonal to our decoding-free paradigm and therefore excluded from the main comparison.
 For decoding-free attention-based methods, we compare against four closely related approaches. \textbf{ICR} \cite{icr} serves as the foundational baseline by uniformly aggregating global attention scores. \textbf{NIAH} \cite{niah} evaluates reranking using specific heads identified via the Needle-In-A-Haystack capability. \textbf{QR-R} \cite{qrr} leverages causal interventions to isolate query-dependent attention pathways.
 Finally, \textbf{CoRe} \cite{core} represents the current state-of-the-art, discovering retrieval heads based on a discrete contrastive metric without continuous alignment optimization.

 \textbf{Implementation Details.} We build HeadRank on three Qwen3 checkpoints~\cite{qwen3} (0.6B, 1.7B, and 4B parameters).
-Training data consists of 211 queries from the MS~MARCO~V2 passage corpus; for each query, ALPS constructs adjacent-level preference pairs from BM25 top-100 candidates, yielding ${\sim}91$K training pairs for the 0.6B/1.7B models and ${\sim}200$K for the 4B model.
+Training data consists of 211 queries from the MS~MARCO~V2 passage corpus; for each query, ALPS constructs adjacent-level preference pairs from BM25 top-100 candidates, yielding ${\sim}91$K training pairs for the 0.6B/1.7B models and ${\sim}200$K for the 4B model (the larger model's richer attention topology produces more head-level contrasts that pass the entropy gate, expanding the effective pair set).
 We select $K{=}8$ core retrieval heads via entropy gating; head distributions before and after alignment are reported in Appendix~\ref{sec:head_appendix}.
 All models are trained for a single epoch.
 Because several attention-based baselines (e.g., ICR) rely on calibration~\cite{zhao2021calibrate} to remove positional bias, we apply the same calibration protocol uniformly across all methods---including HeadRank---at both training and inference time, ensuring a fair comparison.
 At inference, all attention-based methods process the full BM25 top-40 list in a single forward pass with batch size 16, avoiding the latency and contextual fragmentation of iterative sliding-window decoding used by RankGPT (window size 20, stride 10).
 Full hyperparameters ($\beta$, $\alpha$, $\lambda$, $\tau$, learning rates, hardware) are in Appendix~\ref{sec:complexity_appendix}.